Former Vice President Pence Recovering From Surgery, Has Pacemaker

-Former Vice President Mike Pence is recovering from surgery he had Wednesday and now has a pacemaker, his office announced.
+Former Vice President Mike Pence has undergone surgery to have a pacemaker implanted.

-Pence “experienced symptoms associated with a slow heart rate” over the past two weeks and had surgery Wednesday at Inova Fairfax Medical Campus in Falls Church, Virginia, his office said in statement Thursday afternoon.
+His office says that Wednesday's procedure went well and that Pence “is expected to fully recover and return to normal activity in the coming days.”

-“I am grateful for the swift professionalism and care of the outstanding doctors, nurses and staff at Inova Heart and Vascular Institute,” Pence said in the statement. “[…] My family has been truly blessed by the work of these dedicated healthcare professionals.”
+The 61-year-old Pence, who recently launched a new advocacy group and signed a book deal, had previously been diagnosed with a heart condition called asymptomatic left bundle branch block.

 Local